ausilianapoli/Audio-watermark-using-DWT-DCT-scrambling-image/README.md

 	- `printMetadata` to print some information about audio (e.g. path, samplerate, #samples);
 	- `isMono` to check the number of channels of input audio file;
 	- `saveWavFile` to save processed file with audio wav format;
-	- `joinAudioChannels` to join audio channels to only one.
+	- `joinAudioChannels` to join audio channels to only one;
-	- `waveform` to plot the waveform of input audio file
+	- `waveform` to plot the waveform of input audio file.
 - `image_managing.py` containing
 - `watermark_embedding_extraction.py` containing
 - `metrics.py` containing